ethereum/homestead-guide/source/developing-on-ethereum/test-networks.rst

  - Custom NetworkID
  - (Recommended) Disable Node Discovery

-The Genesis File
+The genesis file
 --------------------------------------------------------------------------------

-The Genesis block is the start of the Blockchain - the first block, block 0, and the only block that does not point to a predecessor block.
+The genesis block is the start of the blockchain - the first block, block 0, and the only block that does not point to a predecessor block.
 The protocol ensures that no other node will agree with your version of the blockchain unless they have the same genesis block, so you can make as many private testnet blockchains as you'd like!